Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

 - Using dogs to hunt except for bird dogs trained to retrieve dove, quail or waterfowl.

-- Constructing stands is prohibited.
-The use of portable hunting stands is allowed
+- Constructing stands or other structures is prohibited.
+The use of portable hunting stands is allowed.

 - Attaching stands to trees by penetrating the bark is prohibited.